-As mentioned on the previous page, once a Licensing officer has been assigned to your proposed premises they will contact you to discuss next steps (including your initial inspection).
+As mentioned on the previous page, a Licensing officer will contact you to discuss next steps (including your initial inspection).
 It is important to note that your initial inspection may not take place for a few weeks.

 At the Initial Inspection the Licensing Officer will look at the indoor and outdoor space and discuss your plans for any renovations.
-Based on the floor plans you have submitted and the walk-through of the proposed space, Licensing may also discuss an estimate of the potential licensed capacity, however the actual capacity is calculated at the final inspection once all building/renovations have been completed.
+Based on the floor plans you have submitted and the walk-through of the proposed space, Licensing may also discuss the proposed capacity.